 A basketball hoop at To Kwa Wan collapsed due to leaning on the evening of Jan.
 4, injuring a 20-year-old on the court.
-The incident, according to sources, is suspected to be related to the rusting and aging of the hoop's support pillars.
+Sources suspect that the incident stems from the rusting and aging of the hoop's support pillars.

 A reporter from Wen Wei Po visited various basketball courts in Mong Kok and Wan Chai yesterday (Jan.
 5) and found sporadic rust on the facilities managed by the Leisure and Cultural Services Department (LCSD).